RedisLabs/redislabs-docs/content/rc/administration/usage-reports.md

 description:
 weight: $weight
 alwaysopen: false
-categories: ["RC"]
+categories: ["RC Essentials"]
 ---
-You can view the number of gigabytes used by this Redis Enterprise Cloud account.
+You can view the number of gigabytes used by this Redis Cloud Essentials account.
 You are able to filter the data by subscription, database, and statement month/year.